stefanprodan/openfaas-flux/README.md

 > secrets/pub-cert.pem
 ```

-Next let's create a secret with the basic auth credentials for OpenFaaS Gateway.
+Next let's create a secret with the basic auth credentials for the OpenFaaS Gateway.

-First with kubectl generate the basic-auth secret locally:
+Use `kubectl` to locally generate the basic-auth secret:

 ```bash
 password=$(head -c 12 /dev/random | shasum| cut -d' ' -f1)